deepjavalibrary/djl/tensorflow/README.md

 1. The TensorFlow native auto module only supports detecting Mac OSX, Linux CPU and Linux GPU with CUDA version from 9.2 to 10.2.
 2. For GPU usage, you need to install [Nvidia CUDA Toolkit](https://developer.nvidia.com/cuda-downloads) and  [cuDNN Library](https://docs.nvidia.com/deeplearning/sdk/cudnn-install/index.html).
 3. You can use `-Dai.djl.default_engine=TensorFlow` to switch between different Engines DJL support.
-4. Windows platform is currently not supported, we are still WIP on TensorFlow's windows build

 ### Gradle
 For gradle usage, include the snapshot repository and add the 4 modules in your dependencies:

 ```
 repositories {
     jcenter()
 }

 dependencies {
-    implementation "ai.djl:api:0.6.0"
-    implementation "ai.djl.tensorflow:tensorflow-api:0.6.0"
     implementation "ai.djl.tensorflow:tensorflow-engine:0.6.0"
     implementation "ai.djl.tensorflow:tensorflow-model-zoo:0.6.0"
     implementation "ai.djl.tensorflow:tensorflow-native-auto:2.2.0"